 It comes as an installer package, which means you have to install the Minimal ADB Tool package on the computer to set up everything.
-Download and extract the computer package> Run the .exe file to Launch the Setup > follow the screen instructions to complete the setup.
+First, download and extract the computer package> Run the .exe file to Launch the Setup > follow the screen instructions to complete the setup.

-As the Minimal ADB Fastboot installation package is hardly 2 MB, so it takes a few seconds to install on the computer.
-All you have to Click on the Next button post launching the Setup window to complete the installation process.
+The Minimal ADB Fastboot installation package is hardly 2 MB, so it takes a few seconds to install on the computer.
+You have to Click on the Next button post launching the Setup window to complete the installation process.

 Download Minimal ADB and Fastboot Tool

 Minimal ADB Fastboot Application is compatible with all versions of Windows OS, including Windows XP to Windows 11 (x32 or x64 bit).
 If in case you were looking for the latest version of the tool, then use the following links to get it on your computer:

 [*] How to Install: If you want to learn to install the Minimal ADB and Fastboot Tool on the computer, then head over to How to install Minimal ADB Fastboot Tool page.

 [*] Compatibility Issue: You may face compatibility issues with v1.0 to v1.3 on Windows 8, 8.1, and Windows 10.
 Either run the setup with a compatibility mode set for Windows XP or use the tool’s latest version to fix this.